irritanterik/homey-gps-trace.com/README.md

  - Tracker is in geofence

 ### Action cards
- - Say location of tracker
+ - Say location of tracker (output on Homey)
  - Update tracker (if polling is disabled) (later)

 ### Settings